svikashk/docs/guide/link-item-to-branch.md

 parent: Integrations
 has_children: false
 title: Link Item To Branch
+page_title: Link Item To Branch
 description: Learn how to link a work item in Zepel to a Branch using Github, Bitbucket, or Gitlab.
 permalink: integrations/link-item-to-branch/
 ---
 # Linking an Item to a Branch
 {: .no_toc }

+__Before you begin:__ Ensure that you've [enabled the integration for Github]({{ site.url }}{{ site.baseurl }}{% link guide/github-integration.md %}).

 An item in Zepel can be associated to a Branch in your version control system.

-__Before you begin:__ Ensure that you've [enabled the integration for Github]({{ site.url }}{{ site.baseurl }}{% link guide/github-integration.md %}).

 You can associate a branch to an item by adding the item id to the branch name.
 Item id can be used anywhere in the name, but it must be surrounded by slashes if the item id is used as a substring.